afewlines/bash-tools/README.md

 adds bookmark of current directory to ~/.bookmarks with name best when used with smartGo

-## 'ex8'
-usage: copy something and then run the command probably only works on mac but i haven't tested it's in c++ i think but i don't even remember writing it but i know i did because i used to do the same thing on my old computer and yes it was to flame people on league

-it turns 'text like this' into 't e x t   l i k e   t h i s'

 ## 'fmount'
-usage: fmount [ user@server ]
+usage: fuse [ user@server ]
 can use ssh alias (through .ssh/config)

 uses FUSE for macOS to mount a server connection as a local drive i started adding more to it but i never did and i don't remember what i wanted to add

 ## 'fumount'
-usage: fumount
+usage: unfuse

-makes sure connection/volume from fmount are gone
+makes sure connection/volume from fused connections are gone

 ## 'memo'
 usage: memo [ whatever you want to write in the memo ]